-Going to college is a big adjustment for anyone, but through Greek Life your child could find their home-away-from-home
+Going to college is a big adjustment for anyone, but through Fraternity and Sorority Life, your child could find their home-away-from-home!

-Welcome to Truman State University's Greek Community!
-Entering college will be an exciting and challenging time in both you and your daughter's life.
-She will find TSU to be a diverse university with almost unlimited choices and opportunities.
-The Greek Community offers involvement in activities outside the classroom in order to enhance her academic experiences.
-We hope your daughter will consider sorority membership!
+Welcome to Truman State University's Fraternity and Sorority Life (FSL) Community!
+Entering college will be an exciting and challenging time in both you and your child's life.
+They will find TSU to be a diverse university with almost unlimited choices and opportunities.
+The FSL Community offers involvement in activities outside the classroom in order to enhance their academic experiences.
+We hope your child will consider sorority membership!

-Entering Greek Life opens up many doors to new opportunities for students!
-Life-long friendships, leadership experience, philanthropy events, personal growth, and professional networking are just some of the perks of joining a Panhellenic Sorority.
-Look a little deeper and find out how your student can benefit from going Greek:
+Entering Truman's Fraternity and Sorority Life Community opens up many doors to new opportunities for students!
+Life-long friendships, leadership experience, service events, personal growth, and professional networking are just some of the perks of joining a Panhellenic Sorority.
+Look a little deeper and find out how your child can benefit from joining this community:

 - More than 85% of the student leaders on some 730 collegiate campuses nationwide are involved in the Greek community.

-- Since the beginning of the 20th Century, 85% of the Justices of the U.S. Supreme Court have been Greek; both women appointed to the Supreme Court were sorority members.
+- Since the beginning of the 20th Century, 85% of the Justices of the U.S. Supreme Court have been members of FSL; both women appointed to the Supreme Court were sorority members.

-Many chapters also host events such as parent's weekend, mom's day, and dad's day events.
-Attending these fun weekends are a great way you can remain supportive of your child's growth into adulthood, and be a part of their Greek experience.
+If you are interested in experiencing FSL first hand, many chapters also host events such as parent's weekend, mom's day/wonderful women's day, and dad's day/ meaningful mens day events.
+Attending these fun weekends is a great way you can remain supportive of your child's growth into adulthood, and be a part of their Sorority Life experience.

 Have additional questions/concerns?

 We understand that there are lots of questions to be answered when it comes time to start a college career!
-If you have questions about Formal Fall Recruitment, finance, housing, etc., please see our FAQ page, or send us an email!
+If you have questions about Formal Fall Recruitment, finance, housing, etc., please see our FAQ page, or send us an email @email@example.com.

-You can also check out NPC's website to get a better understanding of Panhellenic Sororities and Greek life: National Panhellenic Council Website
+You can also check out NPC's website to get a better understanding of Panhellenic Sororities: National Panhellenic Council Website